bcwells24/CS499/README.md

 ## Notes
 - Ensure you do not modify any core files in the project directory unless required.
-- For any issues not covered here, refer to the Android Studio documentation or contact the project maintainer.
+- For any issues not covered here, refer to the Android Studio documentation or contact the developer.

 ---